leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

 import * as Sink from "effect/Sink"
 import * as Stream from "effect/Stream"

+import * as Connection from "the-moby-effect/Connection"
 import * as Convey from "the-moby-effect/Convey"
 import * as Demux from "the-moby-effect/Demux"
-import * as Platforms from "the-moby-effect/Platforms"
 import * as DemuxMultiplexed from "the-moby-effect/demux/Multiplexed"
 import * as DemuxRaw from "the-moby-effect/demux/Raw"
 import * as Containers from "the-moby-effect/endpoints/Containers"
 import * as DockerEngine from "the-moby-effect/engines/Docker"

 const layer = Function.pipe(
-  Platforms.connectionOptionsFromPlatformSystemSocketDefault(),
+  Connection.connectionOptionsFromPlatformSystemSocketDefault(),
   Effect.map(DockerEngine.layerNodeJS),
   Layer.unwrapEffect
 )